 Jesuit-educated alumni all over the Puget Sound region are doing amazing things to live out the mission of being men and women for others.
-Each month, Magis will be featuring alumni who are faithfully serving and leading out of the mission of Jesuit education in their own unique ways via a new campaign titled "I am Magis.
-We are Magis".
+Each month, Magis features alumni who are faithfully serving and leading out of the mission of Jesuit education in their own unique ways.
 Read below for our featured stories.

 Magis wants to hear how you or a Jesuit-educated friend, couple, family, or community is living out the mission and values of Jesuit education in everyday life.
 To nominate yourself or someone you know, click here to get the application.
-Selected alumni will be highlighted on this page and the monthly Magis eNewsletter, as well as receive a Magis t-shirt featuring our new logo!
+Selected alumni will be highlighted on this page and the monthly Magis eNewsletter!

 Heather Thomason and Aubrey Thonvold met while attending Seattle University's School of Theology and Ministry, so they are thankful for a shared Jesuit education for many reasons.
 "Our Jesuit experience gave us the gift of being able to be fully ourselves and to live out the callings God has placed in our lives."

 Jeremy Orbe is a Saint Louis University graduate now serving as a Jesuit Volunteer in Seattle.
 In addition to his work at Lifelong AIDS Alliance as the Public Policy and Advocacy Coordinator, Jeremy serves on the Magis Advisory Board.